korenshir/korenshir/README.md

 ### Hi, I'm Shir. :sunflower:
 Third year computer science student, majoring Full-Stack development

-Projects I have been working on in the past 6 months:
+Projects I have been working on for the past 6 months:

 1.:seedling:	 **Little Buddy** - Web App: <br>
 The app keeps track of your house plants and reflect their current state of wellbeing.<br>